 This psalm is simply titled A Song of Ascents.
 It is another in the series of psalms sung by pilgrims on their way to Jerusalem at feast time.
 These songs give us a pattern of preparation to meet with God and His people.

 “This Psalm (as ye see) is but short, and therefore a very fit example to show the force of prayer not to consist in many words, but in fervency of spirit.
 For great and weighty matters may be comprised in a few words, if they proceed from the spirit and the unspeakable groanings of the heart, especially when our necessity is such as will not suffer any long prayer.
 Every prayer is long enough if it be fervent and proceed from a heart that understandeth the necessity of the saints.”
 (Martin Luther, cited in Charles Spurgeon)

 Unto You I lift up my eyes,

 O You who dwell in the heavens.

 a.
-Unto You I lift up my eyes: The Psalmist declares his intention and action – to lift up his eyes to the LORD.
-This means that his eyes are not on his circumstances or self, but on the LORD.
+Unto You I lift up my eyes: The psalmist declares his intention and action – to lift up his eyes to the LORD.
+This means that his eyes are not on his circumstances or himself, but on the LORD.

 i.
 “It is good to have some one to look up to.
 The Psalmist looked so high that he could look no higher.
 Not to the hills, but to the God of the hills he looked.”
 (Spurgeon)